 - The same goes for butter.
 European butter rocks, but it does cost more.
-Kerrygold Irish Butter has a higher butterfat percentage compared to traditional grocery store butters and is readily available.
-It’s more important to buy a quality chocolate, but if you want to spring for a top notch butter, try a European brand.
+Kerrygold Irish Butter has a higher butterfat percentage compared to traditional grocery store butter and is readily available.
+It’s more important to buy quality chocolate, but if you want to spring for a top-notch butter, try a European brand.

-- Read your recipe as some so called flourless chocolate cakes actually have a couple tablespoons of flour.
-You will not want to serve one of those recipes to your gluten free guests or on Passover.
+- Read your recipe as some so-called flourless chocolate cakes actually have a couple of tablespoons of flour.
+You will not want to serve one of those recipes to your gluten-free guests or on Passover.

 - If you want even more chocolate intensity, use bittersweet chocolate instead of semisweet.